List of Marvel Comics teams and organizations: Sisters of Sin

+The Sisters of Sin is an organization appearing in American comic books published by Marvel Comics.

+The Sisters of Sin are a group of young orphan girls who were accelerated into adulthood and given psionic powers by the Red Skull after being indoctrinated by Sinthea Shmidt and Mother Night.
+The Sisters of Sin would have many run-ins with Captain America before being de-aged when they entered a chamber designed to reverse the Red Skull's aging process and they were restored to children.
+The group's brainwashed members consisted of Sister Agony, Sister Death, Sister Dream, and Sister Pleasure.

 Six

 Six-Fingered Hand

+The Six-Fingered Hand is an organization appearing in American comic books published by Marvel Comics.

 The Six-Fingered Hand was a group of six lesser demons acting as pawns of more powerful demons, including Mephisto.
 The legion of demons once plotted to merge Earth and Hell, but their plan was successfully opposed by the Defenders.
 The six are also responsible for the creation of the Lesser Grey God, a statuette which has the power to reactivate old curses.